RedCastleCreative/NFT-Marketplace/README.md

-# nft-marketplace-starter-kit
+This is an NFT Marketplace app built with React and Solidity.

-Please run npm install on the terminal to download the appropriate packages already defined to the package.json file.
+Please run **npm install** on the terminal to download the appropriate packages defined in the package.json file.
-Make sure you are in the source file.

 **Please ensure you have downloaded the following additionally **